 Staff implementing the NRR, and NSIR qualification and training programs listed below must understand the facilities, equipment, processes, and activities of those programs, as well as the criteria, techniques, and mechanics of implementing the programs.
 These training programs provide staff with sufficient information to perform program activities that are technically correct and in accordance with NRC regulations, policies, and procedures.

-Attachment 1, “General Overview of the Inspector Training and Qualification Program,” is a complete description of the program for qualifying inspectors.
+Attachment 1, “General Overview of the Inspector Training and Qualification Program,” is a complete description of the training programs for qualifying inspectors.
 Attachment 2, “Inspector Competencies,” lists the competencies which serve as the basis for the inspector qualification requirements.
+Attachment 3 provides a description of the RI-CBQ.

 05.01 Training and Qualification Requirements.